sunil-gumatimath/database-notebook/08-subqueries/README.md

 - **Correlated Subqueries:** Subqueries that reference the outer query.
 - **Subquery Usage:** In `WHERE`, `FROM`, `SELECT` clauses.

-**Suggested Learning Order:** Start with the core concepts in `examples/subquery.sql`, then explore practical applications in the `query/` directory, and finally solidify your understanding by completing the assignments.
+**Suggested Learning Order:** Start with the core concepts in `examples/subquery-basics.sql`, then explore `examples/single-row-subqueries.sql` and `examples/multi-row-subqueries.sql` for practical applications, and finally solidify your understanding by completing the assignments.